pgonzaleznetwork/sfdc-goodbye-api/README.md

 The instructions though are **very long and require a lot of manual steps, copying pasting, using workbench or other API tool, etc.**

-This script simplies the task and only requires 2 steps.
+This script simplies the task and only requires 2 steps!

 ### Features